mitrefccace/iam/README.md

 ## Getting Started

 1. Clone this `iam` repository to your target OpenAM server.
-1. Verify that you have elevated privileges (`sudo`) to follow this installation guide.
+1. Verify that you have elevated privileges (`sudo`) before following this installation guide.
 1. Recommended steps:

     * Install the required software